 Connect With Us

-Cracked heels, also known as heel fissures, can cause pain and discomfort.
-If your cracked heels are bothering you, please consult with one of our chiropodists from West Toronto Foot & Ankle Clinic Inc. .
+Ingrown toenails may require medical attention.
+If you have significant pain or notice signs of infection from an ingrown toenail, please consult with one of our chiropodists from West Toronto Foot & Ankle Clinic Inc. .
 Our chiropodist will assess your condition and provide you with quality foot and ankle treatment.

 Treatment